aptech/docs/docs/data-management/programmatic-import.rst

 Check the type of Excel cells
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-Use the :func:`xlsGetSheetTypes` procedure to check the cell format types of a specific row in an Excel spreadsheet.
+Use the :func:`xlsGetCellTypes` procedure to check the cell format types of a specific row in an Excel spreadsheet.

 ::